Notavatarkorra/notavatarkorra.github.io/skoo.md

 - solution a: More knowledge and research taught in schools
 - solution b:  Create more marketing and more public information about how bad processed food is.
 - solution c: make boycotting popular processed food normal
+- solution d: Ai App that transforms a recipe with processed foods to eliminate processed foods from the recipe and create better substitutions.

 3. Bladder inflammation and bladder spasms after UTI
-- solution a: Research and create alkaline diets
+- solution a: Research and create alkaline diets and recipes to market
 - solution b: Create a reishi mushroom tea thats more affordable and marketed soley toward alkaline diets and bladder inflammation.
+- solution c: Alkaline foods diet app

 4. Viagra for women
 - Research and testing to create a safe product for women to take to achieve similar results like men do